 The boldest stance on innovation among all the organisations visited during Behind the Brand this year (and last) was at the Danish shoe manufacturer and retailer Ecco.
 As one Connect member put it, “This has totally redefined my understanding of what innovation is – we’ve been playing!”

 Ecco’s Executive Vice President, Panos Mytaros believes that to create step-change innovation it’s necessary for it to be led by an insider, someone who understands the brand and business and won’t be rejected by it.
-While there were mixed views across the organisations we visited regarding the merits of old hands versus new brooms to create disruptive innovation within organisations, given what Panos has achieved it’s hard to argue with him.
-Since starting as a humble Tannery Director in Indonesia in 1994, it’s hard to argue with him.
-In that time ECCO Leather has gone from being an undifferentiated leather provider to a business that co-creates with the world’s leading fashion designers – inventing leathers with previously unimagined properties – and to wanting today to use in-shoe digital connectivity as a platform for innovation.
+While there were mixed views across the organisations we visited regarding the merits of old hands versus new brooms to create disruptive innovation within organisations, given what Panos has achieved since starting as a humble Tannery Director in Indonesia in 1994, it’s hard to argue with him.
+With his driving ambition and force of personality, ECCO Leather has gone from being an undifferentiated leather provider to a business that co-creates with the world’s leading fashion designers – inventing leathers with previously unimagined properties – and to wanting today to use in-shoe digital connectivity as a platform for innovation.
 As well as genuine talent for reimagining the possible, Panos’ has a “f**k it and do it” attitude to leadership which (to be fair) may not have made him many friends along the way.
 He and his team have also created a set of core structures to help them go beyond the incremental in their innovating.
 These include: regular co-creation hot shops with top designers from around the world; an Innovation Lab so secret some Board members don’t even know where it is; and a retail store W-21 that enables them to test and learn rapidly while observing consumer interactions with products from every angle.